naoki0719/flutter_screen_lock/README.md

 <img src="https://raw.githubusercontent.com/naoki0719/flutter_screen_lock/master/resources/landscape.png" />

+## 6.x to 7 migration

+Change delayChilde to delayBuilder.
+It used to push another screen, but has been changed to display a message in TextWidget.

+We would like to thank [clragon](https://github.com/clragon) for their significant contribution to these changes.

 ## 5.x to 6 migration

 The major change is that Navigator.pop will be controlled by the developer.